JeffersonLab/CJ-database/README.md

 ## World DIS data tables

+World DIS data for proton and deuteron F2 structure functions, in separate files for each experiment:
-Each set is provided in both plain text (deprecated) and xlsx/csv format (under data/dataframe).
-Filenames and dataset ID (100xx) in database are listed on the table below.
+* Filenames and dataset ID (100xx) in the database are listed on the table below.
 Click on the names for details.
+* Each set is provided in both plain text (deprecated) and xlsx/csv format (under data/dataframe).
-Data format is explained on the [wikipage](https://github.com/JeffersonLab/CJ-database/wiki).
+* The data format is explained on the [wikipage](https://github.com/JeffersonLab/CJ-database/wiki).

 **Notes**
 * All data are __per-nucleon__.